pablisch/how-to-express-mongodb-todo-api/howTo/6b_updateTodo_happyPathUnitTests.md

   ['234567890123456789012345', 'Dream', true],
   ['345678901234567890123456', 'Swim', true],
 ])(
-  'should update todo with ID %s in the database and return status 200 and the updated todo object where ALL properties are passed in', async (id, task, completed) => {
+  'should update todo with ID: "%s" in the database and return status 200 and the updated todo object when passed ALL properties, task: "%s" and completed: %s', async (id, task, completed) => {
     // Arrange
     const mReq = {